 \section{Abstract}

 We give a new construction of $(\varphi, \hat G)$-modules using the theory of prisms developed by Bhatt and Scholze.
-As an application, we give a new proof about the equivalence between the category of prismatic $F$-crystals in finite locally free $\O_\Prism$-modules over $(\O_K)_\Prism$ and the category of lattices in crystalline representations of $G_K$, where $K$ is a complete discretely valued field of mixed characteristic with perfect residue field.
-We also generalize this result to semi-stable representations using the absolute logarithmic prismatic site defined by Koshikawa.
+We give two applications of our results.
+Firstly, we provide a new proof for the equivalence between the category of prismatic $F$-crystals in finite locally free $\O_\Prism$-modules over $(\O_K)_\Prism$ and the category of lattices in crystalline representations of $G_K$, where $K$ is a complete discretely valued field of mixed characteristic with perfect residue field.
+Moreover, we will generalize this result to semi-stable representations using the absolute logarithmic prismatic site defined by Koshikawa.